nuttlabs/the-streamline/ulysses/The Streamline/AI—from a Bird's Eye.md

 *Welcome to Part 1 of your AI Jumpstart.
 Let’s kick off the series with a high-level overview of artificial intelligence, including key concepts that will enhance your understanding ChatGPT, its contemporaries, and the revolution they’re spawning.
-If you’ve yet to subscribe, [hop aboard](https://precap.ai), then find me on [Twitter](https://twitter.com/williamnutt), [YouTube](https://youtube.com/williamnutt), [LinkedIn](https://linkedin.com/in/williamnutt) and [Bluesky](https://bsky.app/profile/wnutt.bsky.social).*
+If you haven't yet subscribed to The Streamline, [hop aboard](https://thestreamline.ai), then find me on [Twitter](https://twitter.com/williamnutt), [YouTube](https://youtube.com/williamnutt), [LinkedIn](https://linkedin.com/in/williamnutt) and [Bluesky](https://bsky.app/profile/wnutt.bsky.social).*
 ---
-**Here's what we'll cover:**
+**Here's what you'll learn in this edition:**
 - AI—from a Bird's Eye
 	  - AI IRL
 	  - Inputs → Outputs (I/O)
 	  - AI Systems = Prediction Models
 	  - From Science Fiction to Revolution
 - General vs. Narrow Intelligence
 	  - Artificial Narrow Intelligence (ANI)
 	  - Artificial General Intelligence (AGI)
 - Machine Learning
 	  - Deep Learning
 	  - Neural Network
 	  - Training
 		- Supervised Learning
 		- Unsupervised Learning
 		- Reinforcement Learning
 - Generative AI
 - Natural Language Processing (NLP)
 	  - Large Language Models (LLMs)
 	  - Transformers
 - Impact of AI
 ---
 ## AI—from a Bird’s Eye
 Artificial intelligence (AI) is a discipline within computer science that broadly refers to the ability of computers to mimic human cognitive functions, especially reasoning, perception and learning.
 That empowers them to perform tasks commonly believed to require the human mind, such as interpreting and generating language and multimedia.

 ### AI IRL
 AI manifests in many forms throughout your daily life:
 - Web search engines, like Google
 - Voice assistants, like Alexa and Siri
 - Recommendation engines, like suggested content on YouTube, Netflix and Twitter